pusher/pusher-websocket-java/README.md

 ## Triggering events

-Once a [private](https://pusher.com/docs/channels/using_channels/private-channels) or [presence](https://pusher.com/docs/channels/using_channels/presence-channels) subscription has been authorized (see [authenticating users](https://pusher.com/docs/channels/server_api/authenticating-users)) and the subscription has succeeded, it is possible to trigger events on those channels.
+Once a [private](https://pusher.com/docs/channels/using_channels/private-channels) or [presence](https://pusher.com/docs/channels/using_channels/presence-channels) subscription has been authorized (see [authorizing users](https://pusher.com/docs/channels/server_api/authorizing-users)) and the subscription has succeeded, it is possible to trigger events on those channels.

 ```java
 channel.trigger("client-myEvent", "{\"myName\":\"Bob\"}");